The Basilica of Santa Maria Maggiore Rome - The Final Resting Place of Pope Francis

 Several popes are buried in Santa Maria Maggiore, including, perhaps most famously, Pope Sixtus V, who has a whole chapel named for him, the Sistine Chapel.

-The other, much more famous Sistine Chapel, was named for Pope Sixtus IV.)
+The word "Sistine" refers to the papal name "Sixtus" - the other, much more famous Sistine Chapel, was named for Pope Sixtus IV.

-In the chapel opposite the Sistine Chapel you will find the Pauline Chapel, built in 1611 and named for Paolo Borghese, who was Pope Paul V, and who contributed a lot to renovations in this basilica.
+It is named for Pope Paul V, a Borghese pope who contributed a lot to renovations in this basilica.

 No photos are allowed in the Pauline Chapel.